New in the lexicon

 Hot desking use cases

-Hot Desking Use Case 1: Start-ups and growing companies
+Hot Desking Use Case 1: Start-ups and Growing Companies

-Hot Desking Use Case 2: Hybrid Working
+Hot Desking Use Case 2: Hybrid Work

 Hot Desking Use Case 3: Companies with multiple locations

-The advantages and disadvantages of hot desking
+The pros and cons of hot desking

-Hot desking advantages
+Hot desking benefits

 Optimized use of space